barricklab/breseq/src/doc/gd_format.rst

 5. **position** *<uint32>*

-   position in reference sequence fragment.
+   position of the first replaced nucleotide in reference sequence fragment.

 6. **size** *<uint32>*